 The Bachelor's Program Business Administration at the University of Mannheim is internationally-oriented: On the one hand, because of the obligatory semester abroad, on the other hand, because of the intense study of a foreign language.
-Choose Chinese and learn Mandarin, the official language of China, in the second, third and - optionally - fourth semester.
+Choose Chinese and learn Mandarin, the official language of China, in the second and third semester.

 No language skills are required for the language option Chinese.
-However, since the number of participants is limited, your knowledge will be tested in a regional studies test in the first semester in order to assign you to different courses:
+However, the number of participants is limited.
+The following courses are available:

-Afterwards, use the opportunity to spend your semester abroad in the People's Republic of China (Hong Kong), in Taiwan or Singapore.
-A study visit in the Chinese-speaking region allows you to improve this challenging language and at the same time experience the culture first-hand.
+A study visit to a Chinese-speaking region allows you to improve this challenging language and at the same time experience the culture first-hand.
 Therefore, we provide you with all the necessary language skills in the previous semesters.

 *very good language skills required

-In the first semester of their 6-semester Bachelor's program, all students choose a foreign language which they deepen in the second, third and, if necessary, in the fourth semester (only Chinese and Japanese).
-A language test is carried out for the assessment and admission to the desired course.
-This test is to assess the existing language level.
+In the first semester of the bachelor's program, all students choose a foreign language which they deepen in the second and third semester.
+A language test is carried out for the assessment and admission to the desired course, based on the existing language proficiency.

-The number of participants in the language courses - except for English - is generally limited.
+The number of participants in the language courses – except for English - is generally limited.
 The allocation is carried out based on the test results.
-Since 2010, the number of applicants has been so high that during the first semester we perform a test on general knowledge about China.
+The number of applicants is usually so high that during the first semester we perform a test on general knowledge about China.
 The test determines who will be admitted to the beginner's Chinese course.
 There is no previous knowledge required for the Chinese language option.
-If the students do not have any previous knowledge in Chinese, an additional course offer ensures that all students have acquired solid language skills after completing their studies.
+An additional course offer ensures that all students have acquired solid language skills after completing their studies.

 City University of Hong Kong | Experience reports from students